course-details-portlet

 Course content

-The NTNU learning line of EM AquaH is "Ecosystem and health" include a mandatory internship within relevant socio-cultural/economic and professional environments in non-academic partners/associations.
-This professional practice module will involve a working load of 7.5 ECTS at NTNU, which corresponds roughly to 200 h.
+The NTNU learning line of EM AquaH is "Ecosystem and health" include a mandatory internship within relevant socio-cultural/economic and professional environments in non-academic partners/associations or research institutions.
 This internship aims at acquainting the student with the real working environment through practical training, teamwork, and individual learning.

 Learning outcome